Preparing For Rehab

 Deciding and preparing to go to rehab is a monumental step towards recovery.
 It is no easy feat but once done; it is transformative.
 Still, once you do decide to go, how do you prepare?
 What should you mentally expect?
 What do you even pack?
 Below is a guide to help you or a loved one ready yourself for inpatient or outpatient rehab.

-Step One: Understanding And Accepting The Challenges Up Ahead
+Step One: Accepting And Understanding The Challenges Ahead

 Choosing to go to rehab may be a step in the right direction, but committing to the decision is not for the faint of heart.
-Detoxing and therapy are difficult.
+Detoxing and therapy can be difficult.
 It can unearth hidden trauma or overlooked feelings.
-Still, it is necessary to get to the root of what led to the addiction in the first place.
+Still, it is necessary to get to the root of what led to an alcohol addiction, or an alcohol use disorder (AUD), in the first place.
 It is crucial to understand that the road to recovery is a long one.

 Deciding to go to rehab requires a commitment to the work in and out of therapy.
 It also requires acceptance.
 We are all human, make mistakes, and will fall short sometimes.
 But that is part of the journey.
 Give yourself the grace you deserve to move towards a healthy and sober life.